 Tradition and Charm in Riberac

-Tucked away in the North of the Dordogne, slightly off the well-worn British tourist track, lies Riberac, a gem of a town that retains much of the charm and tradition that first drew cross-channel visitors to this beautiful area of the Nouvelle Aquitaine region of France.
+Tucked away in the north of the Dordogne department, slightly off the well-worn British tourist track, lies Riberac, a gem of a town that retains much of the charm and tradition that first drew cross-channel visitors to this beautiful area of the Nouvelle-Aquitaine region in the southwest of the country.

 A Slower Pace of Life